nndeploy/.github/profile/README.md

 ## Introduction

-nndeploy is an end-to-end model inference and deployment framework.
-It is dedicated to providing enterprises and independent developers with powerful,easy-to-use,high-performance,and mainstream-compatible model inference and deployment solutions.
+nndeploy is dedicated to providing enterprises and independent developers with powerful,easy-to-use,high-performance,and mainstream-compatible model inference and deployment solutions.

-## Join Us
+## Contact Us

-- nndeploy is currently in the development phase.
-If you're passionate about open source and enjoy tinkering, whether it's for learning purposes or you have better ideas, you're welcome to join us.
+- If you are interested in our products, or have any questions or suggestions, please feel free to contact us anytime.

-- whchat：titian5566 (Welcome to add me as a friend.
-Please briefly note your personal information.^_^)
+- WeChat: titian5566 (Please briefly describe your needs)